vios-s/tsaftarislab.github.io/_team/andrei.md

 collection: team
 permalink: /team/dobrescu
 ---
-Andrei Dobrescu is a third year PhD student supervised by Prof. Tsaftaris.
+Andrei Dobrescu is a PhD student supervised by Prof. Tsaftaris.
 The focus of his PhD is researching deep learning and computer vision algorithms for image-based plant phenotyping.